Accelerate Your Path to a Career in Nursing

 If you previously attended Penn State as an undergraduate student, you must:

-1. Submit an Undergraduate Re-enrollment Form to the Registrar’s office at the campus to which are you applying.
-Re-enrollment forms will be accepted from August 1 through December 1.
+1. Submit an Undergraduate Re-enrollment Form to the campus Registrar at the campus to which you are applying.

 3. Send official transcripts for any non-Penn State course work that was not previously submitted to Undergraduate Admissions.